Arthur Porritt, Baron Porritt: Memorials

 In Christchurch, New Zealand, a park was named Porritt Park in the suburb of Wainoni.
 The park surrounded by the Avon River / Ōtākaro became home to Canterbury Hockey, Canterbury Rowing, Canterbury Touch Rugby and also used as a venue for Cricket.
 Porritt Primary School in Napier opened in 1975, named in honour of his service to New Zealand.
 He has also a dedication of a running track in Hamilton, New Zealand named Porritt Stadium.

 Freemasonry

 Porritt was initiated in Oxford University's Apollo University Lodge No. 357 on 13 June 1925, and later joined other English Constitution lodges, including Sancta Maria Lodge No. 2682 (a medical practitioners' lodge), Prince of Wales's Lodge No. 259 (a so-called 'red apron' lodge as it nominates one of the 19 Grand Stewards each year, who wear red aprons), and Royal Alpha Lodge No. 16 (membership of which is at the personal invitation of the Grand Master).

 During his term as Governor-General (1968–1971), Porritt served as Grand Master of the Grand Lodge of New Zealand.

 Death

 Lord Porritt died in London at the age of 93 on 1 January 1994. and his wife died in 1998.
+His son, Jonathon Porritt CBE, (born 6 July 1950), the environmentalist, writer and sustainability advocate, succeeded to the baronetcy.